mog96/code-for-palestine-2017_y3-gaza/README.md

 ## Day 2
 Introduce Java.
 Begin Android development.

-### Objective
+### Exercise
-Scrolling weather app that fetches data from an API, and displays it in a scrollable TextView.
+Build a weather app that fetches data from an API, and displays it in a scrollable TextView.

 ![GIF](https://github.com/mog96/code-for-palestine-2017_y3-gaza/blob/master/GIFs/lesson02_weather-app-with-scrollview.gif)